 Staff have a 'SEND Snippet' in our staff meeting briefly.
 This could be around a particular pupil or a particular area of need.
-Our INSET program will include some training around SEND.
+Our INSET programme includes regular training around SEND.

-As part of our new staff induction program, there will be a session on how to support our pupils in school to ensure that they are aware of all our procedures, policies and where important information is located.
+As part of our new staff induction programme, there will be a session on how to support our pupils in school to ensure that they are aware of all our procedures, policies and where important information is located.